 Rural and underserved counties list

 We have several rules that refer to our “rural or underserved” and “rural” counties lists.
-Each year we publish new lists for use the next year.
+New lists are posted on our website each year for certain uses under Regulation Z, which implements the Truth in Lending Act.

 Some entities that do business in rural or underserved counties are exempt from certain regulatory requirements of the Truth in Lending Act.